 Chances to learn from others through interactions and seeing how other cultures live.
-Marvel at the wonders of the past and give your family the experience of a lifetime in Peru.
+Marvel at the wonders of the past and give yourselves the experience of a lifetime in Peru.

-This way we can get the right family holiday to Peru for your family.
+This way we can get the right family holiday to Peru for you and your friends, partner or family.

 The enchanting valley of Soraypampa is the starting point of the trek, by many accounts more scenic and exclusive than the famous ‘Inca Trail’.

 Hike through changing altitudes and varied terrain while you marvel at the beauty of the Salkantay Peak, Salkantay Glacier and Humantay Glacier Lake.